mconlon17/vivo-pump/examples/grants/README.md

 ## Enumerations

-Simple VIVO for grants uses several enumerations to identify data in VIVO.
-Each enumeration is made using `make_enum.py` as described below.
+Simple VIVO for grants uses several enumerations to identify data already in your VIVO, that may be linked to one of your grants.
+Each enumeration is made or updated using `make_enum.py` as described below.

 1. `concept_enum.txt` lists the concepts in your VIVO by name
 1. `date_enum.txt` lists the year-month-day dates in your VIVO by date value
-1. `dept_enum.txt` lists your institutions organizations by name
+1. `dept_enum.txt` lists your organizations by name
 1. `orcid_enum.txt` lists your investigators by ORCID.
 ORCID is used to identify your investigators.
 Each should have an ORCID, and the ORCID for each investigator should be in your VIVO.
 See examples/people for adding ORCID to people.